FDNY Racing: Truck No. 28 history

 Seuss returned to the team in 2016, finally making his Truck debut at Charlotte; qualifying was rained out and the team was in position to miss the race due to a lack of race attempts that year, prompting Rosenblum to make an agreement with MAKE Motorsports to take over MAKE's No. 1 truck for the race.
-He would finish last after crashing on lap 20.
+He would finish last after crashing on lap twenty.
 They would attempt Martinsville with Kyle Soper, but failed to qualify.
-In 2017 they attempted Daytona in February, failing to qualify with Dauzat.
+In 2017, they attempted Daytona in February, failing to qualify with Dauzat.
 They returned with Dauzat at Pocono in July.

 In February 2018, the team announced on their Facebook that the season-opening Truck race at Daytona would be their last with Rosenblum retiring.
 Dauzat drove the No. 28 to an 18th-place finish despite being caught up in a crash with Clay Greenfield and Korbin Forrister.
-Despite the initial announcement, FDNY Racing returned for that year's Talladega event, where Dauzat finished eighth for his and his team's first top-ten finish.
+Despite the initial announcement, FDNY Racing returned for that year's Talladega event, where Dauzat finished eighth for his and the team's first top-ten finish.
 During the season-opening 2019 NextEra Energy 250, Dauzat accidentally hit his jackman Billy Rock on pit road when his truck experienced braking problems.
 Rock was rushed to Halifax Health for his injuries and was diagnosed with a broken shoulder.
 He was released from the hospital shortly after.

 Dauzat returned to FDNY and their No. 28 truck in 2020.
 He and the team ran more races than originally scheduled due to the fact that the field size for the Truck Series was expanded from 32 to 40 as a result of the cancellation of qualifying due to the COVID-19 pandemic.

 On January 29, 2021, it was revealed that Dauzat would return for another part-time schedule in the FDNY No. 28 truck in 2021, beginning at the season-opener at Daytona and would also run Pocono and Talladega.
 In 2022, they would race at Daytona, Pocono, and Talladega.
-Dauzat will return in 2023, starting at Daytona once again.
+Dauzat returned in 2023, attempting Daytona once again, but he did not qualify.
+He also did not qualify for the race at Pocono but made the field for the Talladega race that fall.

+Dauzat made the Daytona race in 2024.
+He would survive a massive crash on the final lap, and would finish ninth, the 2nd best for FDNY all-time and for Dauzat.
+He would return to the truck at Nashville, but failed to qualify.
+He would then run the following race at Pocono, finishing 34th.
+Dauzat qualified the No. 28 at Talladega but was replaced for the race by Keith McGee, who would finish in 26th.